 The Beeson Rhododendron Garden features a number of varieties, blooming from early May to late June. |

-The Woodland Trail is a nature walk winding through an established second growth forest within the Shade Garden Collection.
-New plantings are underway for Winter 2011. |
+The Woodland Trail is a nature walk winding through an established second growth forest within the Shade Garden Collection. |

 FEATURES |